luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

     Each case in this figure is a video; the values represent the relative proportion of sentences that are flagged with the respective populst dimension.
   ]
 ) <fig:populism_dimensions>

+Comparing the detected levels of populism across all channels, we find partial support for *H1*, which proposes that populist parties convey more populist content on YouTube than non-populist parties.
+This hypothesis is particularly supported in the dimension of anti-elitism: the channels of the AfD and the Left clearly contain more anti-elitist content than those of other parties.
+Additionally, the Left's channel proportionally conveys the most people-centric content.
+However, the AfD channels display surprisingly limited people-centric appeals.
+Specifically, the AfD BT channel contains almost no people-centric content and primarily focuses on an exceptionally high volume of anti-elitist messaging.
+The AfD TV channel exhibits a similar but somewhat more moderate pattern.

 == Populism and Popularity <populism-and-popularity>